mmistakes/minimal-mistakes/_posts/2024-08-27-Circuit-Knitting-Blog.md

 *An important point about notation*: $ \rho_i $ are a density matrices corresponding to a state to be prepared and $ O_i $ are basis measurements, sets of operations transforming the state from one basis to another and measuring it.
 The identity basis here means that measurement will always yield the zero state $ \ket{0} $.

 The QPD contains two types of operations.
 Basis measurements and state initializations.
 The basis measurements are inserted at the cut location and the state initializations to the beginning of the new qubit wire.
-For example, let's say we have a three-qubit circuit with a Hadamard and two cnots that we want to cut from between the cnots to get two two-qubit subcircuits.
+For example, let's say we have a three-qubit circuit with a Hadamard and two CNOTs that we want to cut from between the CNOTs to get two two-qubit subcircuits.

 <a id="examplecircuit"></a>